Katherine-Brown-8000/Katherine-Brown-8000/README.md

 My currently goal is to enter a master's program for Bioinformatics.
 My reason for entering the field of Bioinformatics is my interest in longevity research, I want to study epigenetic noise.

+## 🔬 My Interests
+- Bioinformatics & Computational Biology
+- Quantum Biology & Quantum Computers
+- Biotechnology
+- Antibody Engineering
+- Epigenetics & DNA Methylation Research

 🌱 I’m currently learning the Genomic data specialization offered by Johns Hopkins on Coursera 🤔 I’m looking for help with mentorship, internship oppertunies and any advice on how to tailor coding abilities for Bioinformatics would be appriciated
 📫 How to reach me: katherine.brown8000@gmail.com